GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

-The [CSS Color Adjustment Module Level&nbsp;1](https://drafts.csswg.org/css-color-adjust/) specification introduces a model and controls over automatic color adjustment by the user agent to handle user preferences, such as dark mode, contrast adjustment, or specific desired color schemes.
+The [CSS Color Adjustment Module Level&nbsp;1](https://drafts.csswg.org/css-color-adjust/) specification introduces a model and controls over automatic color adjustment by the user agent with the objective of handling user preferences such as dark mode, contrast adjustment, or specific desired color schemes.

 The [`color-scheme`](https://drafts.csswg.org/css-color-adjust/#color-scheme-prop)